 2) Healthy cooking

 I don’t know about you, but I have never cooked as much as I have in the past couple of weeks!
 As a vegetarian and as someone who doesn’t like to spend hours on end in the kitchen, I’m always looking out for simple, yet tasty and healthy recipes.
-A friend of mine recommended Ity of Creativ-ity, who organises Indian cooking classes and also writes a blog including a wide range of vegetarian Indian recipes, such as Cooking in times of Quarantine/ Covid-19.
+A friend of mine recommended Ity of Creativ-ity, who organises Indian cooking classes and also writes a blog including a wide range of vegetarian Indian recipes.

 3) Keep moving with Yoga

-Of course, there are hundreds of yoga videos on YouTube to choose from, but I believe it can also be nice to join a virtual class within your local community to give you that sense of togetherness.
-Florie of Art Yoga offers 3 classes per week (2 in English, one in French).
+Of course, there are hundreds of yoga videos on YouTube to choose from, but I believe it can also be nice to join a virtual class in your area, to give you that sense of community.

 4) Taking care of your mental health